The problem with tech diversity reports

 After a period of tumult following a public scandal involving a former employee who was sexually harassed at Github, the code repository went through a restructuring and changed its leadership.
 In 2016, it released its first diversity report.

-The company decided it could get more detailed than just race and gender, said Merritt Anderson, GitHub's VP of employee experience and engagement.
+The company decided it could get more detailed than just race and gender, said Merritt Anderson, GitHub's vice president of employee experience and engagement.

-The report encompassed areas you don't usually see in similar reports -- age, parental status, where employees live (San Francisco, elsewhere in the US, or internationally).
-Gender included transgender or queergender, and the report also broke down how many women of color work at Github.
+The report encompassed areas you don't usually see in similar reports -- age, parental status, where employees live (San Francisco, elsewhere in the US or internationally).
+Gender categories included transgender and queergender, and the report also broke down how many women of color work at Github.

 "We do this as much for external accountability as we do for our own Hubbers, who appreciate the extra level of transparency," Anderson said.
 Future reports might include employees with physical disabilities and veterans.